-The President or his designee shall transmit a copy of the complaint to the Commissioner of the Board and, unless the Association or the Chapter President, personally, is the grievant, to the Chapter President.
+The President or their designee shall transmit a copy of the complaint to the Commissioner of the Board and, unless the Association or the Chapter President, personally, is the grievant, to the Chapter President.

-The President or his designee shall meet with the grievant to discuss the grievance within fourteen (14) days after the filing of the complaint.
+The President or their designee shall meet with the grievant to discuss the grievance within fourteen (14) days after the filing of the complaint.
 The President shall consider any grievance the resolution of which shall have been sought, pursuant to the terms set forth herein, through the prior Step of the grievance procedure; provided, however, that nothing herein contained shall be deemed to confer on the President jurisdiction to consider or remedy any claim that may not be processed as a grievance pursuant to this Article XI.

-Within thirty (30) days after the filing of the complaint, the President or his designee shall make such determination as is prescribed in Section C (5) of this Article.
-The President or his designee shall render a written decision and shall set forth therein his determinations and the reasons therefore and his findings of fact, and he shall provide a copy of his decision to the grievant, the Chapter President, and the Commissioner of the Board.
+Within thirty (30) days after the filing of the complaint, the President or their designee shall make such determination as is prescribed in Section C (5) of this Article.
+The President or their designee shall render a written decision and shall set forth therein their determinations and the reasons therefore and their findings of fact, and they shall provide a copy of their decision to the grievant, the Chapter President, and the Commissioner of the Board.
 Such decision shall thereafter form a part of the grievance record.

-If the President or his designee shall have determined that an express provision of this Agreement has been breached in its application to the grievant as claimed, he may, consistent with the terms of this Agreement, provide any appropriate remedy for such breach.
-Whenever the President or his designee shall have provided any remedy by him deemed appropriate, such remedy shall be set forth by him in writing in his decision.
+If the President or their designee shall have determined that an express provision of this Agreement has been breached in its application to the grievant as claimed, they may, consistent with the terms of this Agreement, provide any appropriate remedy for such breach.
+Whenever the President or their designee shall have provided any remedy they deemed appropriate, they shall set forth such remedy in writing in their decision.
 Such determination when so set forth in writing shall thereafter form a part of the grievance record.

-If the President or his designee shall have determined that the complaint sets forth a claim which may not be processed as a grievance pursuant to this Article XI he shall set forth such determination in writing, and the same shall thereafter form a part of the grievance record.
+If the President or their designee shall have determined that the complaint sets forth a claim which may not be processed as a grievance pursuant to this Article XI they shall set forth such determination in writing, and the same shall thereafter form a part of the grievance record.
 Save as is hereinafter provided, such determination shall be final and binding and shall not be subject to review.

-If the grievance shall not have been resolved to the satisfaction of the grievant, then, subject to the provisions of this article, he may elect to proceed to Step 3; provided, however, that nothing herein contained shall be deemed to permit the making of any such election in respect of any claim to which this Article XI, by the provisions of its Section N or otherwise, is of no application.
+If the grievance shall not have been resolved to the satisfaction of the grievant, then, subject to the provisions of this article, they may elect to proceed to Step 3; provided, however, that nothing herein contained shall be deemed to permit the making of any such election in respect of any claim to which this Article XI, by the provisions of its Section N or otherwise, is of no application.